Juhi-og/ai/6_academic_research_and_ai_assistance.md

 - How to automate the research with AI and get good results?
 - Using research AI tools like Perplexity can be more helpful for now

-- Prompt editing
+## Prompt editing
 - Be an academic research specialist and educator with decades of experience in [Field].
 - Use only academic resources found in https://scholar.google.com/
-- Find peer-reviewed surveys or articles
-- Preferable published within last 2 years
+- Find review surveys or articles, preferable published within last 2 years.
-- Give me a summary with Heading, Abstract, Conclusions and link to pdf file.
+- Please give me a list that has a summary with Heading, Abstract, Conclusions and dircet link to pdf file.

 # 1. Prompt Template for Detailed Use Case Analysis (Academic Style)